Siege of Kabul (1504)

 In 1504, Babur besieged Kabul and took the city from the Arghuns under Mukim Beg Arghun, to become the new king of Kabul and Ghazni regions.
-The territory gave him respite from his Uzbek troubles in Central Asia and allowed him to build his nascent kingdom into a strong and formidable power in later years, enough to be able to conquer northern India.
+The territory gave him respite from his Uzbek troubles in Central Asia.
+It allowed him to build his nascent kingdom into a strong and formidable power in later years, enough to conquer northern India.

 Background

-When Abu Sa'id Mirza died, his much reduced Timurid Empire was divided among four of his sons;
+When Abu Sa'id Mirza died, his much reduced Timurid Empire was divided among four of his sons: